rm(list=ls())

 single.marg.tax.rate(income = 500000)

-taxes.paid <- (500000 - 418401)*mr
+<- (500000 - 418401)*mr taxes.paid

 This second command gives an eror.
 Why is this?
-Didn’t we just create mr in this function?
-Why doesn’t this object now exist?
+Didn’t we just create mr

 This brings up a key element of functions.
 Everything that you create in the function is “local” to the function unless you specifically tell R you want to take it out of the function.
 To tell R to take something out of the function, you need to “return” the value.
 “Returning” the value means taking something that exists just in the function and making it exist in the rest of the code as well.
 We will learn how to do this in this section.